raghav-grover/node-bloom-filter/README.md

 # Node Bloom filter

-Node bloom filter is the most sophisticated Bloom filter available for NodeJs which supoorts deletions and can be optionally transformed to a counting bloom filter and can thus perform delete operations as well.
+Node bloom filter is a sophisticated Bloom filter available for NodeJs which can be optionally transformed to a counting bloom filter and can thus perform delete operations as well.

   - Supports **deletions**
-  - Can yield a desired false positive rate(probabilty) when given the total number of elements in the sets
+  - Can yield a desired false positive rate(probability) when given the total number of elements in the sets
   - Supports an optimisation flag to calculate the number of hashes and bits to use internally
-  - Serialization to a Arraybuffer, which can be converted to JSON/UTF-8/base64 and is left to the user :)
+  - Serialization to an Arraybuffer, which can be converted to JSON/UTF-8/base64 and is left to the user :)
   - Dynamically resizes the underlying Arraybuffer to handle the counter overflows when used as a counting bloom filter.
   - Implements double hashing technique to generate multiple hashes using ***murmur3***
   - Uses bit manipulations to optimise on memory usage
-  - When implemented as a counting bloom, it can supports ***4,8,16,32*** bits per counters to handle overflows
+  - When implemented as a counting bloom filter, it can support ***4,8,16,32*** bits per counters to handle overflows
   - Extends Events to notify when the underlying Arraybuffer is resized

 ## Getting Started